On August 19, 2020, the Otolaryngology Program Directors Organization (OPDO) announced an unprecedented change to the residency selection process.

-Big applause here from me to the otolaryngology program directors for coming up with an applicant-friendly way of tempering Application Fever.
+Big applause here from me to the otolaryngology program directors for coming up with an applicant-friendly way of tempering the chaos caused by Application Fever.
 Unlike previous efforts – like requiring program specific essays – that impose extra costs on students, allowing applicants to send a signal of interest is an inexpensive, fair, and sensible way of trying to help interested candidates and programs find each other.

 LOSER: Most other specialties.